 Psychology is the scientific study of thought, feeling and behaviour.
 As both a scientific discipline and a profession, psychology relates to virtually every aspect of people's lives.
-Through research, psychology plays an important role in understanding human behaviour and applying this knowledge.
+Psychology plays an integral role in understanding human behaviour.